microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-to-usart-bridge-mplab-mcc/README.md

 This example is configured to run on 24 MHz.
 The minimum oscillator frequency for USB on the AVR DU is 12 MHz.
 <p><img src="images/mcc_clock_control.jpg" width="500"/></p>

 The application uses a delay function to blink an LED if the USB connection fails.
 This delay function is dependent on knowing the main clock speed through the F_CPU define.
-To set up a preprocessed define macro, right click the project name in MPLAB, go to Properties and define the macro.
+To set up a pre-processed define macro, right click the project name in MPLAB, go to Properties and define the macro.

 <p><img src="images/mplab_macros.jpg" width="750"/></p>